Naze Tower, The Naze

 Naze Tower, The Naze, Old Hall Lane, Walton-on-the-Naze, Essex CO14 8LE View on map

 86ft high brick built navigation tower built for Trinity House in 1720.
-It was designed to serve with Walton Hall Tower as a guide to vessels approaching the Goldmer Gap and also with a light in Suffolk to lead vessels safely in and out of the Suffolk-Essex border rivers.
+It was designed to serve with Walton Hall as a guide to vessels approaching the Goldmer Gap and also with a light in Suffolk to lead vessels safely in and out of the Suffolk/Essex border rivers.
 It is now the only tower of its type to survive and is a prominent landmark.
-The tower is now a art gallery, tea room and museum and access can be gained to roof veiwing platform with panoranmic veiws of Essex coast.
+The tower is now an art gallery.
+The tea room and museum and access can be gained to roof viewing platform with panoramic views of Essex coast.

 - Adult: £3.00

 - Child: £2.00 under 16 (under 4 free).

 - Other Charges: £2.50 Seniors and Students; £8.00 Family (2 adults and up to 4 children).

 2 miles north of Walton-on-the-Naze town centre.
 Follow brown tourist signs to the Naze.
 Rail: Walton-on-the-Naze 2 miles.
 Bus: Clacton to Colchester service.